 Different images may have different quality depending on factors such as lighting, the ink used to write the digit, the color of the envelope paper, the size of the digit, and so forth.
 In addition, the digit images may be cropped inconsistently if the operator gets tired, or multiple operators are employed to crop and label images.
 These inconsistencies often make learning harder, and training sets are sometimes curated because of this.
-In the USPS example, curation involves running manual procedures to make the images more uniform in terms of the factors mentioned above.5 Curation helps machine learning research by making the problem easier for initial study.
-However, curation cannot be used to train real-life machine learning classifiers, because the whole point of computing h is to eliminate manual intervention during
+In the USPS example, curation involves running manual procedures to make the images more uniform in terms of the factors mentioned above.5 Curation helps machine learning research by making the problem easier

-3This is fitting notation, because if A has a finite number k of elements, then 2^A has 2^k elements.
+This is fitting notation, because if A has a finite number k of elements, then 2^A has 2^k elements.